Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Problem Formulation

 \subsection{Objective Function}

-The total operation cost of the microgrid can be divided into two parts, the generation cost of DGs and the adjustment cost of DGs.
+The total operation cost of the microgrid can be divided into two parts, \emph{i.e.}, the generation cost of DGs and the adjustment cost of DGs.
 The former is determined by the output power of DGs.
 The latter depends on the fluctuation of the output power of DGs because the frequent power adjustment would degrade the service life of DGs.
 Thus, the total cost at time step $t$ can be presented as follows.

-where $G_1(\cdot)$ is the generation cost function of DGs with respect to current output power of DGs, and $G_2(\cdot)$ is the adjustment cost function of DGs with respect to the difference between the output power of DGs at current and last time step.
-It is notable that the functions $G_1(\cdot)$ and $G_1(\cdot)$ can be non-linear, thus the individual cost functions specific to households are not generally available.
+where $\mathbf{G}_1(\cdot)$ is the generation cost function of DGs with respect to current output power of DGs \cite{7323868,7105897}, and $\mathbf{G}_2(\cdot)$ is the adjustment cost function of DGs with respect to the difference between the output power of DGs at current and last time step.
+At each time step $i$, the DGs report the incurred cost to the cloud.
+It is notable that the functions $\mathbf{G}_1(\cdot)$ and $\mathbf{G}_2(\cdot)$ can be non-linear, thus the individual cost functions specific to households are not available in general.